iotaledger/documentation/channels/0.1/get-started/design-the-workflow.md

 - [Getting the public encryption keys of subscribers](#getting-the-public-encryption-keys-of-subscribers)
 - [Changing the author's signature keys](#changing-the-signature-keys)

+These workflows describe some best practices for linking messages.

-The workflow is important because it affects whether receivers (the author and subscribers) have the correct information in their [states](../channels/how-channels-works.md#author-and-subscriber-states) to be able to process messages correctly.
+The way that messages are linked affects whether receivers (the author and subscribers) have the correct information in their [states](../how-channels-works.md#author-and-subscriber-states) to be able to process messages correctly.

 ### Publishing public payloads

 The most basic messaging workflow for publishing **public payloads** on a channel is where all messages are linked to the `Announce` message.
-In this workflow, subscribers only rely on the `Announce` message to be able to process future `SignedPacket` or `TaggedPacket` messages.
+In this workflow, subscribers only rely on the `Announce` message to be able to process the author's `SignedPacket` messages.

-Subscribers can also send their own `TaggedPacket` messages and link them to the `Announce` message.

 ![Annonce message linked to a SignedPacket message](../images/workflow.png)